Trent Taylor: Chicago Bears

 Taylor signed with the Chicago Bears on August 31, 2023.
 He played in all 17 games for Chicago, recording two targets and no receptions while working primarily as a punt returner (in which he logged 8.2 yards per return).

 San Francisco 49ers (second stint)

 On April 16, 2024, Taylor signed a one-year contract to return to the San Francisco 49ers.
-He was released on August 27, and re-signed to the team's practice squad.
+He was released on August 27, but was re-signed to the practice squad the next day.

 Taylor signed a reserve/future contract with San Francisco on January 6, 2025.
-On June 3, the 49ers placed Taylor on injured reserve, ruling him him out for the season.
+On June 3, the 49ers placed Taylor on injured reserve, ruling him out for the season.

+Retirement

+On July 11, 2026, Taylor announced his retirement on his personal social media.